JeromeX/MySQL-Dump-Backup-Restore-Center/README.md

 Fetches the databases, once you entered your creds correctly

 Let you view any action in current log file --> saved in database for historic reasons

+<ins>Installation</ins>:

+1. extract the Package
+2. run the installer
+3. open Application from Desktop
+4. for futher instruction,see my video on Youtube here:

 <img width="986" height="773" alt="2025-11-28 22_08_37-MySQL Dump DB Backup _ Restore Center 🛢 _ v10 35" src="https://github.com/user-attachments/assets/b844b87d-2f12-4210-9843-bb30db008ac7" />